DataDog/documentation/content/en/developers/guide/using-postman-with-datadog-apis.md

 The Datadog API allows you to get data in and out of Datadog.
 It uses resource-oriented URLs and status codes to indicate the success or failure of requests, then returns JSON from all requests.

-This article explains how to use [Postman][1] to perform API calls to Datadog by showing the actions available within the Datadog API and providing a high-level introduction to using Postman to `GET`, `POST`, `PUT`, and `DELETE`.
+This article explains how to use [Postman][1] to perform API calls to Datadog by showing the actions available within the Datadog API, and by providing a high-level introduction to using Postman to `GET`, `POST`, `PUT`, and `DELETE`.

 ## Prerequisites